ArnaldoAF/TDD-JS-Drats/README.md

 # TDD-JS-Drats
-Some drafts while I learn TDD in JS
+Some drafts for Test Driven Development studies.

+Tests was writen in JavaScript.

+It weas used the tools:

+- Mocha for testes
+- Chai for make the tests more legible